allpix-squared/allpix-squared/tools/mesh_converter/README.md

 The program can be used to convert 3D and 2D TCAD mesh files.
 Note that when converting 2D meshes, the *x* coordinate will be fixed to 1 and the interpolation will happen over the *yz* plane.
 The keyword mesh_tree can be used as a switch to enable or disable the creation of a root file with the original TCAD mesh points stored as a `ROOT::TTree` for later, fast, inspection.

+# Mesh Plotter

-In addition, the `mesh_plotter` tool can be used, in order to visualize the new mesh interpolation results, from the installation folder as follows:
+In addition to the Mesh Converter, the `mesh_plotter` tool can be used to visualize the new mesh interpolation results, from the installation folder as follows:
 ```bash
 mesh_plotter -f <file_name> [<options>] [<arguments>]
 ```